walfrn/ubuntu_nodejs/README.md

 # Objectives

-* Facilitate use Alpine to start new services
+* Facilitate use AngularCLI with ubuntu latest version
-* Enable portability
-* Facilitate access for all users
 * Reduce risks of incompatibility of packages